CKost/Authorization/README.md

 4/7/15 21:31 - Daniel working with Curtis.

 TODO:
-1) Add owning UID to inode data
+1) Add owning UID to inode data -- CK & DR
-2) Permission bits in inode structures
+2) Permission bits in inode structures -- CK & DR
-3) New Syscall: chown
+3) New Syscall: chown -- STUBBED BY CK & DR
+	a.
+Need to send data to sys_chown()
-4) New Syscall: chmod
+4) New Syscall: chmod -- STUBBED BY CK & DR
+	a. need to send data to sys_chmod()
-5) New Syscall: access
+5) New Syscall: access -- STUBBEED BY CK
 6) Modify open() to perform access checks